0xCB-dev/docs.keeb.supply/content/re-gret/assembly/index.md

 ## Soldering

 Depending on if you bought a wireless or wired version there will be different things that you need to solder.
-We'll start with what's the same between the versions and end with the differences.
+We'll start with the steps that are the same for both versions, then cover the differences.

-### Both versions
+### Both Versions

 #### Shift Register